 I also couldn’t tell you about all of the random acts of kindness I’ve experienced from Albanians.
 From the girl at the market who told me the prices I should be paying for everything, to the man who saw my friends and I struggling uphill with our bags and drove us to our hostel, to the guy who called us an ambulance and came to hospital with us after my friend drunk too much raki (how embarrassing).

-I honestly cannot stress enough the open and hospitable nature of Albanian people, and so if you’re wondering ‘is it safe to travel to Albania?’ or even ‘is Albania safe for solo female travellers?’ the answer is a resounding YES.
+I honestly cannot stress enough the open and hospitable nature of Albanian people, and so if you’re wondering ‘is Albania safe to visit?’ or even ‘is Albania safe for solo female travellers?’ the answer is absolutely, 100% YES.

 It is true that most crime in Albania (and the Balkans in general) is of the organised variety.
 Crimes involving drugs and human trafficking do sadly occur in Albania (Albania is a large source country for human trafficking victims, meaning that victims are taken from Albania to work in countries such as Spain and the Netherlands), and while this is terrible, it doesn’t affect travellers visiting Albania*, and so shouldn’t be something that deters you from visiting the country as a tourist.